Enrique Ruiz Guiñazú

 Enrique Ruiz Guiñazú (14 October 1882 – 13 November 1967) was an Argentine politician who is best remembered for his spell as Minister of Foreign Affairs, International Trade and Worship in the 1940s.

-His daughter is Magdalena Ruiz Guiñazú, an Argentine writer and journalist.
+His daughter was Magdalena Ruiz Guiñazú, an Argentine writer and journalist.

 Rise to prominence

 Ruiz Guiñazú served as both a professor and a banker before into the diplomatic service, with his roles including chief delegate to the League of Nations and ambassador to Switzerland.
 He was serving as ambassador to the Vatican City when President Ramón Castillo recalled him to take up the post of Foreign Minister.
 Even before the entry of the United States into the Second World War Ruiz Guiñazú had already accrued a reputation as a fascist sympathiser in that country, with his frequent praising of Benito Mussolini and Francisco Franco leading American diplomat Sumner Welles to write that Ruiz Guiñazú was "one of the stupidest men ever to hold office in Argentina's proud history".
 Having previously served as ambassador to Spain, where he had been impressed by falangism, Ruiz Guiñazú advocated both neutrality in the Second World War and Hispanidad as Foreign Minister.